 and these are often compound (divided into leaflets).
 A

-fiddlehead or crozier is a developing “baby” fern leaf.
-New
+fiddlehead or crozier is a tightly-coiled, developing “baby”

-fern leaves are coiled and uncoil as they grow, thus initially resemble the
+fern leaf.
+Fern leaves uncoil as they grow, thus initially resemble the

 top of a violin above the pegs (fiddlehead) or a shepherd’s or bishop’s staff

 (crozier).
 Most ferns have horizontal stems or rhizomes.
 Some ferns having

 vertical stems are called tree ferns.
 Examples of some types of ferns